 In this lesson, we'll cover what a food chain is and what plants and animals are involved in the Arctic food chain.
 We'll end with the important of preserving the Arctic wildlife in the food chain.

 This lesson is on the food chain of a cheetah.
 We'll explore how food and energy is transmitted between different species in the cheetah's home, the African Savanna.

 40. The Food Chain of a Deciduous Forest

-Can you describe how the organisms of the deciduous forest interact?
-This lesson will show you some of their interactions as well as give a visual representation of how these organisms relate to one another.
+Can you describe how the organisms of a deciduous forest interact?
+This lesson will show you some of their interactions, as well as offer a visual representation of how these organisms relate to one another.

 41. The Desert Energy Pyramid

 This lesson is on the desert energy pyramid.
 In this lesson we'll cover what an energy pyramid is and how energy flows through an ecosystem, particularly the desert.

 42. The Food Chain of a Dolphin